jamesadewara/alt-project-assigment-stopwatch/README.md

-# Stopwatch App - ALTSCHOOL AFRICA Project Assignment
+# Stopwatch App, ALTSCHOOL AFRICA Project Assignment

 This project demonstrates my approach to building a stopwatch web application.
 It covers both the UI design and the underlying logic to create a fully functional stopwatch using HTML, TypeScript (compiled to JavaScript), and SCSS (compiled to CSS).